1. Please explain the different joining methods?

-Actually it is most often a case of preference, need and application.
+- Actually it is most often a case of preference, need and application.
 For example, flanged duct is often thought to be for applications too heavy for Clamp Together Duct.
 But as CTD is now available in heavy gauge that idea is often challenged.
 However, since CTD is only available up to 24”, of course flanges or welding is the only alternative for these large sizes.

-Welding is the least common method of joining and is primarily reserved for applications where it must be 100% (no room for error what so ever) air or liquid tight.
+- Welding is the least common method of joining and is primarily reserved for applications where it must be 100% (no room for error whatsoever) air or liquid tight.
 It is of course permanent and costly.

-Flanged duct work can be sealed very tightly with the addition of a gasket between the mating flanges.
+- Flanged duct work can be sealed very tightly with the addition of a gasket between the mating flanges.
 However, it typically takes a skilled mechanic to cut to length and fit the flanges- either by vanstoning or welding.
 There is minimal room for error.

-It is the adjustability and clamping that makes it the choice for those who want the fastest installation or who lack the skill to fit and/or weld.
+- CTD on the other hand is adjustable.
+US Duct, more so than others, has the ability to utilize infinite length adjustment in each fitting.
+(See clamp together duct adjustability) It is the adjustability and clamping that makes it the choice for those who want the fastest installation or who lack the skill to fit and/or weld.

 Back to Top